Our Lady of Fatima Academy, Davao City: History

 In 1949, the Immaculate Conception College, Davao City, opened a free school in the slums of Piapi in this city through the initiative of the ICC Directress, Mother Maria Alberta Alviar, RVM.
 The old San Guillermo chapel served as classroom both for the kindergarten and grade one pupils with Mrs. Candida Josue and Miss Pancito as the first teachers.

-The following year an annex room was put up to accommodate the grade two and grade three classes with Mrs. Leonida Salas as additional teacher.
-In 1952, a complete primary course was offered.
-With the increasing enrollment, the need for a bigger space and rooms was seen into by Rev. Father Gaudiose Gagno, PME, the parish priest of Fatima Parish.
-He acquired a bigger place for both the Church and the School at the corner of Fatima and Aurora Streets.
+The following year, an annex was constructed to accommodate second and third-grade classes, with Mrs. Leonida Salas joining as an additional teacher.
+By 1952, the school had expanded its offerings to include a complete primary education curriculum.
+As enrollment grew, the need for more space became apparent, leading Rev. Father Gaudiose Gagno, PME, the parish priest of Fatima Parish, to secure a larger facility for both the church and the school at the intersection of Fatima and Aurora Streets.
 Due to limited space, some classes were held at the Church and nearby houses of a benefactor.
 Teachers and school needs were provided then by the Immaculate Conception College until such time when OLFA could stand on its own.
 With the help of ICC, OLFA parents and teachers worked for the improvement of the school.

 In 1954, the ICC- Piapi School was formally Changed to Our Lady of Fatima Academy.
 Four years later the grade school was granted the government recognition.
 A new building was constructed in 1960 to accommodate the increase in enrollment.
 The complete secondary course was recognized in 1962.
 Enrollment continued to increase and so a new building was constructed in 1987; blessed and occupied in 1989.
 The wooden dilapidated building was knocked down for another construction of a concrete grade school building, blessed and made ready in 1994.

 In 1998, OLFA has produced one Most Outstanding Graduate in Davao City besting fifty- one other Valedictorians in the city and suburbs.